 - Obsession Song: the songs written by listener Sugar Valley Brewer about chat moderator Beevo.
-While he has written songs about other brewcasters ("JP Lost His Wiener in the Dildo Mold"), his most popular ones are creepy songs about Beevo.
+While he has written songs about other brewcasters ("JP Lost His Wiener in the Dildo Mould" and the closing song "JP's an Asshole"), his most popular ones are creepy songs about Beevo.
 For a lot of the other brewcasters and listeners they are Creepy Awesome, with "Wakka Wakka Wakka On Her Bare Behind" winning the Song of the Year award for 2013.

 - Overused Running Gag: Due to the nature of the show, The Session has had many.
 Examples include Vinnie puppet, turning down a drunk of the week caller and playing In Da Gadda Da Vida, jokes about Justin's brewing ability, and the period where people were calling to see if their Skype was working.

 - Riding into the Sunset: The episode simply titled 'D Day', which was the farewell for Session regular Daniela.
 She had gotten a job in her native Germany and this meant leaving the show.
 At times it became a real Tear Jerker.